SCHOOL BASED TRAINING PROGRAMME

 What do I get when I qualify?

 QTS (Qualified Teacher Status) and an academic award (PGCE) with 60 master’s-level credits.
-When you’ve completed your teacher training, you will be a newly qualified teacher (NQT), and from thereon will have access to various learning and development opportunities to help progress your career quickly, including moving into management and leadership.
+When you’ve completed your teacher training, you will be an early career teacher (ECT), and from thereon will have access to various learning and development opportunities to help progress your career quickly, including moving into management and leadership.

 What is the PGCE?

 The PGCE involves a course of academic study that results in a professional academic qualification.
 When combined with a programme leading to QTS, develops your understanding of the theory of education and teaching methods.
 This is delivered by Sheffield Hallam University will also take place on four Fridays across the year at the SCITT Training Centre (Nottingham).
 There are two PGCE assignments due in January and May.
 The PGCE is optional on the salaried route.